| |EDITORIAL POLICY

 - Report on general crime except where it might be in the community interests to do so.

-- Editorally express political party line views or support one party over another.
+- Editorally express political party line views or promote, support or write about one party over another.

 - Engage in community concerns where there no likelihood achieving a positive and open debate.
 ‘Thorny’ issues will be reported in a way that might lead to debate, resolution or offer solutions or ways forward in the matter.